marnelfr/udemy.react/README.md

 - With react, we write Declarative js code: we define the "goal" (i.e. what should be shown on the screen) and let React figure out how to get there.
 - "Components" are really just a way of thinking about user interfaces.
-React embraces that concept and gives you tools to build components that you can then combine.
+React embraces that concept and gives us tools to build components that we can then combine.

 ## React State

 React evaluate every single component and then render them in the DOM as the app is initially rendered, and it doesn't do that again.
-It only reevaluates and rerender a given component when its state changes.\
+It only reevaluates and rerender a given component when its state or props change.\
 The initial value gives to ``useState()`` is only considered when the state is registered.
 Next, only the last value of the state value is returned by react when rendering the component instance.